Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Classical field theories

 We are primarily interested in studying the low-energy behavior of $\mathcal N=2$ gauge theories.
 Theories that admit a Lagrangian description will be easier to analyze, though not all $\mathcal N=2$ theories allow for this.
-Among the Lagrangian $\mathcal N=2$ gauge theories, we can distinguish between renormalizable theories, which are suitable for describing UV behavior (i.e., high-energy theories), and non-renormalizable ones, which typically arise as low-energy effective descriptions.
+Among the Lagrangian $\mathcal N=2$ gauge theories, renormalizable theories are suitable UV theories, while non-renormalizable ones typically arise as low-energy effective descriptions.